Yoshitomo Nara’s biography

 Childhood

-The artist grew up in post-World War II Japan, and the sociocultural environment at this time certainly affected his mindset and artwork.
-During his childhood and youth, Japan was being barraged by Western pop culture.
-Nara was raised in the city of Aomoro in the Japanese countryside, fairly isolated, and as the child of two working-class parents, he was often left alone while his parents were at work.
+The artist grew up in post-World War II Japan, and the sociocultural environment certainly affected his mindset and artwork.
+During his childhood and youth, Japan was barraged by Western pop culture.
+Nara was raised in the city of Aomori in the Japanese countryside, somewhat isolated, and as the child of two working-class parents, he was often left alone while his parents were at work.
 This time alone with his imagination played a significant role in his artistic development.

 Education in Germany

 Yoshitomo Nara’s work expanded and improved mainly because he lived in Berlin for quite some time.
-According to him, he was isolated there, he didn’t know any German and he was seen as a foreigner.
+He was isolated there, he didn’t know any German and he was seen as a foreigner.
 That disconnected him from the world just how living in Aomori kept him away from the rest of Japan.
-It was a great thing because it allowed him to go on a journey of rediscovery and finding new things about himself.
+It was a great thing because it allowed him to go on a journey of rediscovery and find new things about himself.

 Returning to Japan after 12 years

-He stayed in Germany for 12 years and then he went back to Japan to try and pursue his own career as a painter.
+He stayed in Germany for 12 years.
+When he went back to Japan, he pursued his career as a painter.
 He started to paint children portraits and their facial features were inspired by Okame and Otafuku masks2.
 Their poses were also from manga and anime cartoons.
 These were offering him a great way to fuse various elements from his past, all while bringing in front a rather distinctive and very creative set of ideas.

 Superflat: Collaborating with Takashi Murakami & other Japanese artists